hamishgibbs/python_with_hamish/session_1/session_1.md

 The goal of modular code is to remember what a section of code does 6 months from now.

-The second answers on Stack Overflow are the correct ones (this took me a while).

 There are no right answers, just better and worse.
 You will have to find what coding practice works for you.

-There are very many programming languages, tools, frameworks, packages, helpers, package managers, editors, containers, deployers, bits & bobs.
+There are very many programming languages, tools, frameworks, packages, helpers, package managers, editors, containers, automators, bits & bobs.
 Don't worry too much - the basics of programming are always the same.